Moddable-OpenSource/moddable/documentation/commodetto/poco.md

 To keep the examples concise and focused, the code makes several assumptions:

-- The examples assume a `PixelsOut` object in the variable `screen`.
+- The examples assume a `PixelsOut` object in the global variable `screen`.

 - They assume that the following color variables are defined: